 The Ordinary Retinol Review

 The Ordinary have an absolutely fantastic range of retinoids.
-Most skincare brands do one-size fits all.
-The Ordinary skincare are different.
+Most skincare brands do one-size-fits-all.
+The Ordinary skincare is different.
 The Ordinary skincare recognises not everyone’s skin type will love retinol, not everyone’s skin type will love a retinoid 5%, not everyone’s skin type will love a retinoid cream.

 Most skincare brands do 1 shade of retinol.

 - The Ordinary Retinol 0.2% in squalane